Pathi-rao/AI/README.md

 # Aritificial Intelligence
- This repo contains all the exercise and projects related to AI
+ This repo contains all the exercise files and projects related to AI